cloudresty/aws-kubectl/README.md

 This repository contains a Dockerfile bundled with the following packages:

-* Debian 11.6-slim as base image
+* Debian 'trixie-slim' as base image
-* AWS CLI v2
+* AWS CLI v2.17.1
-* kubectl v1.26
+* kubectl v1.30.2

 &nbsp;